rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-create-new-group.md

     echo $GITLAB_PAT
     ```

-11. We could update our local `tech-exercise` project with the latest content:
+11. We can update our local `tech-exercise` project with the latest content:

     ```bash#test
     cd /projects/tech-exercise